JavaZakariae/Linux-commands/README.md

 - `grep someword -n *`: to print the lines number where the pattern is found.
 - `grep someword -l *`: to print only the file names where the pattern is found.
 - `grep someword -v *`: to print the lines where the pattern is not found.
-- `grep -w 'word1' *`: will search for the exact word, `aword100` will not be valid, only `word1` will be a correct awnser.
+- `grep -w 'word1' *`: will search for the exact word, `aword100` will not be valid, only `word1` will be a correct answer.
 - Display before, after and surrounding lines including search result: `-A` means After, `-B` means Before, `-C` means Before and After. `grep 'word1' -B3 *`
 - Search multiple contents in a file: `egrep '(word1|word2)' *`, `grep` can understand only some patterns; for this reason we use `egrep`
 - `grep -o 'word1' *`: will print only matched pattern.
-- `egrep -R '(word1|word2)' *`: will execute recursivly, it means also checking the sub-directories.
+- `egrep -R '(word1|word2)' *`: will execute recursively, it means also checking the sub-directories.

 ## Regular expressions patterns
 #### Character Patterns